sourcefrog/cargo-mutants/README.md

 behavior of the code.
 Mutation tests give different information, about whether the tests really check the code's behavior.

-**CAUTION**: This tool builds and runs code with machine-generated modifications.
-If the code under test, or the test suite, has side effects such as writing or deleting files, running it with mutations may be dangerous.
-Think first about what side effects the test suite could possibly have, and/or run it in a restricted or disposable environment.

 ## Install

 ```sh